Redis Queue

 }

-parameter is a Redis instance.
-For example, the usage of the Redis extension is similar to the following:
+Here, the $redis parameter is the Redis instance.
+For example, usage with the Redis extension is similar to:

 $redis = new Redis;